 '''

 R> mysubseqstr <- character(2)

 R> mysubseqstr[1] <- "(Parent)-(Left)-(Left+Marr)"

 R> mysubseqstr[2] <- "(Parent)-(Left+Marr)"

+'''

 and here is how we get the frequency of these subsequences

+'''

 R> mysubseq <- seqefsub(bf.seqestate, strsubseq = mysubseqstr)

 R> print(mysubseq)

+Subsequence Support Count

+1 (Parent)-(Left+Marr) 0.4870 974

-Subsequence Support (Parent)-(Left+Marr) (Parent)-(Left+Marr) 0.4870 (Parent)-(Left)-(Left+Marr) (Parent)-(Left)-(Left+Marr) 0.2275
+2 (Parent)-(Left)-(Left+Marr) 0.2275 455

-Computed on 2000 event sequences '''
+Computed on 2000 event sequences

+Constraint Value

+countMethod One by sequence

+'''

-The result can be used argument of functions such as seqecmpgroup().
+The result can be used as an argument of functions such as seqecmpgroup().

-10.5.2 Counting the number of occurrence in each event sequence of subsequences (which includes the reference to the event sequences they were extracted from), a method and optionally a list of constraints.
+10.5.2 Counting the number of occurrence in each event sequence

+We now use the preceding outcome to compute with the seqeapplysub() function the number of occurrences of each subsequence.
+The seqeapplysub() function takes three arguments: a list of subsequences (which includes the reference to the event sequences they were extracted from), a method and optionally a list of constraints.
 The method specifies the information we want.
 Possibilities are count (default), age, the age at first occurrence of a subsequence and presence which returns a matrix with ones indicating the presence of the subsequence and zero otherwise.